2023 Nissan Frontier: What We Know So Far

 2023 Nissan Frontier

-Nissan Frontier Redesign
+2023 Nissan Frontier Redesign

 Sure, the 2023 Nissan Frontier is expected to be a new model following more than 15 years of the same truck.
-The fresh new design adds style cues tying it to full-size titan pickups and other modern Nissans.
+However, the fresh new design adds style cues to full-size titan pickups and other modern Nissans.

 Despite its age, the mechanical bits of medium-size pickups caused by carry-over are largely unchanged.
-That’s not necessarily a bad thing, because the Frontier frame is part of the environment capable of Nissan’s class-competitive truck towing and payload numbers.
+That’s not necessarily bad because the Frontier frame is part of the environment capable of Nissan’s class-competitive truck towing and payload numbers.

-we don’t yet know how much the new Frontier will cost or what trim rate it will offer, so we can only speculate on the base price, which should be a little more than the truck’s current starting price of $27,885.
+We don’t yet know how much the new Frontier will cost or what trim rate it will offer, so we can only speculate on the base price, which should be a little more than the truck’s current starting price of $27,885.

 Look for a new Frontier to adopt a blockier bodywork compared to the current Truck, as evidenced by the Nissan teaser released from the silhouette of the truck.